heyx3/JammiCompanion/README.md

 # JammiCompanion

 A program that listens to birds and tries to respond to them.
-Written with C# and WPF.
+Written with Unity3D/C#.

-## Building/Running

-Open *JC/JC.sln*, build, and run!
-There is a pre-build script that automatically compiles the HLSL shader code by running *Compile Shaders.bat*.

 ## License